<check against delivery>

 These are not things to be taken for granted, as many who have become Australians most recently know.

-They are things we need to pay attention to, care about - because we see the consequences in other nations when they falter or fail.
-Or where citizens cease to care about their civics, institutions and democratic traditions.
+They are things we need to pay attention to, or care about - because we see the consequences in other nations when they falter or fail.
+When citizens cease to care about their civics or institutions, democracy is at risk.

 Sir Zelman Cowen described the role as reflecting the light and shade back to the country.
 I am increasingly seeing it as both reflecting and, by extension, educating.
 Educating people about my role and the institutions, about the processes and practices that underpin our stable and successful democracy.

 If we find it easier to criticise or ignore what is not well understood, then part of the solution has to be communication and transparency.
 Being open.
 Sharing stories.
-Inviting everyone in.
+Inviting everybody in.

 It’s why I hosted the Parliamentary Press Gallery for dinner at Government House recently and invited all members of the 48th Parliament to a family day on the weekend before parliament opened.

-I am optimistic that explaining the role of the Governor-General, building understanding, showcasing both tradition and modernity, will help people engage with our democracy and feel pride in our institutions in contemporary Australia.
+I am optimistic about explaining the role of the Governor-General, building understanding, showcasing both tradition and modernity - I hope it will help people engage with our democracy and feel pride in our institutions in contemporary Australia.

 When I was sworn-in, I referred to Noel Pearson’s three-part portrait of our nation.
 I’ve done so many times since – in fact I discussed it just weeks ago with former Prime Minister Tony Abbott at Government House.
 He was there to interview me for his upcoming book and documentary about the history of Australia.